SigurdJanson/seifseit/seifseit/content/english/writing/w26-visionstatements.md

 ## What Is a Vision?

 The vision is a useful tool to provide focus in a group of people to align decisions towards a common goal.
-“If you want to build a ship, ...
+"If you want to build a ship, ... "